icogntest/tpr-gen3/README.md

 - Centralized workflow which queues against itself if there are multiple.
 - Needs to verify the sender has permission to make the request.
-- Need to validate the input from the requester and update a file in a branch for the config which is used by the menus.
+- Need to validate the input from the requester and update a file in a branch for the config which is used by the menus